thasneemshyju86/ToDo-App/README.md

+# Live URL
+You can access the website using the following url: https://tstodo-app.netlify.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.